mrpjevans/hello-world-prototype/README.md

 After cloning or downloading, cd to the root directory and issue the following commands in order:

+- $ npm install
 - $ npm install -g sequelize-cli
-- $ npm install
+- $ mkdir db
 - $ sequelize db:migrate
 - $ sequelize db:seed:all